SuadeLabs/fire/documentation/properties/type.md

 > (in accordance with section 417(1) of the Act (Definitions)) any partnership, including a partnership constituted under the law of a country or territory outside the United Kingdom, but not including a limited liability partnership.

+### housing_coop

+As defined in Appendix 2: PRA Rulebook: CRR Firms: (CRR) Article 124E

+> An association or a cooperative of natural persons that exists with the sole purpose of granting its members the use of a primary residence in the property securing the loans.

 ### sme

 The definition of an SME is based on a set of criteria, while in theory it is possible for this to be a dynamic field based on other relevant data provided (employee count, turnover etc.), often times the data is unavailable or not current and hence firm may wish to identify SMEs directly.